Teeth Grinding Towson, MD

-Teeth grinding, or bruxism, is a condition that ruins teeth and causes great pain in the jaw.
+Teeth grinding, or bruxism, is a condition that ruins teeth and causes great pain in your jaw.
 It typically occurs while the patient is sleeping.
-They may not even know they are doing it until they add up the symptoms they are experiencing.
-People who grind their teeth should take the condition seriously because of the many problems it can lead to.
-Dr. Keith Boenning and Dr. Nate Dancykier are general dentists in Towson, Maryland, that offer night guards for patients that suffer from bruxism.
-They can diagnose your condition during a routine dental exam.
+They may not even know they are doing it until they read into the symptoms they are experiencing.
+Patients who grind their teeth should take the condition seriously because of the many problems it can lead to.

 What Are The Causes Of Teeth Grinding?

 The cause of bruxism is different for everyone.
-Your dentist will ask you many questions to help you pinpoint it.
+Our dentist will ask you many questions to help you pinpoint it.
 It could be something simple like too much caffeine, alcohol, or tobacco.
-However, other medical conditions, such as sleep apnea and acid reflux, can cause people to grind their teeth.
-Also, there is a strong correlation between teeth grinding and TMJ disorders.

 Symptoms of Teeth Grinding